When the Office Disappears, What Tells You What to Work On Next?

 Step 2: Write Down Six Tasks for Tomorrow (3 Minutes)

 Write the six most important things you need to accomplish tomorrow.
-Not six things you could do – six things that would make tomorrow a successful day.
+Not six things you could do, six things that would make tomorrow a successful day.
 Include any rolled-over priorities from today.
 Phrase each task as a concrete action: “Draft the Q2 budget summary” beats “Work on budget.”
 And if you have fewer than six important tasks, don’t pad the list with busywork.

 Step 3: Rank Them by True Importance (2 Minutes)

 Number your tasks one through six.
 Ask yourself: “If I could only finish one thing tomorrow, which one would make the biggest difference?”
 That’s your number one.
-This ranking sets your work order – you start with task one and don’t touch task two until it’s done.
+This ranking sets your work order.
+You start with task one and don’t touch task two until it’s done.
 The Ivy Lee Method’s sequential constraint prevents the common trap of starting easy tasks to avoid hard ones.

 Step 4: Place the List Where You’ll See It (1 Minute)

 Pin your list to your monitor, leave a card on your keyboard, or set your task app to display it on launch.
 The goal is zero friction between sitting down and starting task one.
+A plain printed card works as well as any app: rule six numbered lines on an index card, or copy the simple six-line Ivy Lee template below, which you can reuse each evening.
+The Goals and Progress workbook includes an evening planning worksheet built around exactly this ranked-task structure, so you have a fillable version if you prefer paper.

 Step 5: Shut Down and Walk Away (1 Minute)